-The confidentiality obligations that apply to counselling sessions are not affected by the fact that services are delivered in a "remote" environment.
+The confidentiality obligations that apply to counselling sessions are not affected by the fact that services are delivered in a "virtual" environment.

-In accessing counseling services, students may:
+In accessing counselling services, students may:

 - Refuse or withdraw consent to participate.
-(This will not affect the student's right to access counseling services in the future). - Expect that the school will maintain the confidentiality of personal information that is discussed with your child during counseling sessions.
+(This will not affect the student's right to access counselling services in the future). - Expect that the school will maintain the confidentiality of personal information that is discussed with your child during counselling sessions.

-However, information obtained through counseling sessions may still be subject to disclosure in the following limited circumstances:
+However, information obtained through counselling sessions may still be subject to disclosure in the following limited circumstances:

-- With the student's consent; - If the student is at risk of harming themselves or harming someone else; - If the student is at risk of being harmed by someone else; - If the law requires that the counselor makes a report or disclosure (e.g. to child protection authorities when a child is need of protection); - If the law requires disclosure, such as where a subpoena or court order is issued.

-All personal information collected by counselors is collected under the authority of the Freedom of Information and Protection of Privacy Act and the School Act, and is collected, used and disclosed for the purposes described above.
+- With the student's consent; - If the student is at risk of harming themselves or harming someone else; - If the student is at risk of being harmed by someone else; - If the law requires that the counsellor makes a report or disclosure (e.g. to child protection authorities when a child is need of protection); - If the law requires disclosure, such as where a subpoena or court order is issued. - In some cases, a limited amount of personal information may also be shared with school authorities in order to help support the student. - All personal information collected by counsellors is collected under the authority of the Freedom of Information and Protection of Privacy Act and the School Act, and is collected, used and disclosed for the purposes described above.